OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles

 \section{Introduction}

-Folding allows fabricating 3D structures from 2D sheets, this offers a range of advantages in fabrication workflows such as speeding up fabrication~\cite{an2018thermorph}, reducing material consumption~\cite{narumi2023inkjet}, flat packing objects for efficient transportation~\cite{tao2021morphing}, embedding sensors~\cite{wang2020morphingcircuit} and actuators~\cite{yao2015biologic} in otherwise passive structures.
+Folding allows fabricating 3D structures from 2D sheets, which offers a range of advantages in fabrication workflows such as speeding up fabrication~\cite{an2018thermorph}, reducing material consumption~\cite{narumi2023inkjet}, flat packing objects for efficient transportation~\cite{tao2021morphing}, embedding sensors~\cite{wang2020morphingcircuit} and actuators~\cite{yao2015biologic} in otherwise passive structures.
 For the reasons above, as well as aesthetic effects, folding is a popular technique used when fabricating textiles.

-A common form of industrial folding is machine pleating~\cite{zaki_innovation_2021}, while efficient and cheap, it only supports straight so called "simple folds".
+A common form of industrial folding is machine pleating~\cite{zaki_innovation_2021}, while efficient and cheap, it only supports straight so-called "simple folds".
 More advanced folding enables rich textures such as the popular smocking pattern or textiles that maintain a 3D shape.
 These forms of folding require more elaborate fabrication, such as weaving~\cite{lind2019smocked} or embroidery~\cite{cane1985,gostelow2003,hall2008, luo_embroiderer_2023}.
 The resulting textures and shapes are interesting, but involve laborious manual processes.

 To achieve accessible workflows for folding of textiles, research focused on \textit{additive textile manufacturing}~\cite{keefe2022textile}.
-This includes techniques where hinge patterns are added to fabrics either by printing~\cite{4d-textiles-additive-manufacturing-koch20214d}, or embroidery~\cite{4dorigami-embroidery-stoychev20174d}.
-These hinges, in turn, fold using shape memory alloys~\cite{seamless-seams-sara-nabil-DIS19}, actuated fibers~\cite{4DEmbroidery-Ayesha-Nabila-2023}, or even by controlling the fabrication of the fiber itself~\cite{forman_fiberobo_2023}.
-While these techniques are clever, they are hard to practically implement as it requires manually laying out many individual hinges in machine instructions. \textit{Inkjet 4D Print}~\cite{narumi2023inkjet} is an automated, high-resolution folding process.
+This includes techniques where folding patterns are added to fabrics either by printing~\cite{4d-textiles-additive-manufacturing-koch20214d}, or embroidery~\cite{4dorigami-embroidery-stoychev20174d}.
+The folds are actuated using shape memory alloys~\cite{seamless-seams-sara-nabil-DIS19}, actuated fibers~\cite{4DEmbroidery-Ayesha-Nabila-2023}, or even by controlling the fabrication of the fiber itself~\cite{forman_fiberobo_2023}.
+While these techniques are clever, they are hard to practically implement as they require manually laying out many individual hinges in machine instructions. \textit{Inkjet 4D Print}~\cite{narumi2023inkjet} is an automated, high-resolution folding process.
 The technique locally coats heat-shrinkable materials with ink to control folding angles.
 While the resulting geometry looks great, the resulting hinges unfold easily, and it only works on those shrinkable materials (and works best with plastic), limiting practical applicability in textile manufacturing.